ProAjit/CreatingOwnSPM/README.md

-The main branch is named 'main'.
-The 'FindMyIP' library has been named 'FindMyIPAjitS' in this project.
+The demo is for understanding of how to create own Swift Package Manager.

 'FindMyIPAjitS' library has been successfully implemented as a SPM package.

-Also included screenshots of test coverage, error handling for reference.